rpeltekov/CS61A/README.md

 # CS61A
-My code written for CS 61A: Structure and Interpretation of Computer Programs
+My code written for Berkeley Course CS61A: Structure and Interpretation of Computer Programs